Posted in Model/Display Homes, Neighborhoods

 In 1919, 25 acres of the Smith Reserve were sold to the Oakland-Piedmont Council of the Boy Scouts of America for a camp.
 It was called Camp Dimond and was in use from 1919-1948.

-In 1948 the Oakland Public School district took over the land and built Joaquin Miller Elementary and Montera Junior High Schools.
+In 1948, the Oakland Public School District acquired the land and constructed Joaquin Miller Elementary and Montera Junior High Schools.

 Bus Service